mitsuse/perceptron-go/README.md

 ## TODO

 - Make it easier to manipulate matrix or vector.
+- Create interfaces and structs to implement features easily.
 - Support for "averaging".
 - Support for "reguralization".
 - Use the efficient implementation of trie for "Indexer".